FosterCommerce/dot-all-2022/README.md

         ddev start

-   If you have problems starting ddev because ports are in use then make sure you shut down other servers, such as Nitro, on your system and try starting ddev again.
+   If you have problems starting ddev because ports are in use then make sure you shut down other servers that may be using the same ports (such as Nitro) and try starting ddev again.

 4. Once DDEV has finished downloading and configuring its Docker containers and starts to run, install the project's composer dependencies :